Western Sydney University: Foundation and early years (1988–1990s)

+Restructuring (2000s)

-Federal Government funding of Australia's universities as a percentage of Australia's GDP was in decline during the years of the Howard government.
+Federal government funding of Australia's universities as a percentage of Australia's GDP was in decline during the years of the Howard government.
 Federal funding policy was very influential at UWS.
 In 2000, after internal restructuring and cost-cutting, UWS Hawkesbury, UWS Macarthur, and UWS Nepean ceased to exist as autonomous components of the now defunct University of Western Sydney federation and became the new multi-campus University of Western Sydney.

 In the 2000s, UWS consolidated its schools of fine art, social science, humanities, and psychology.
 In this decade the university introduced its first nanotechnology and biotechnology undergraduate degrees.